-AERIAL FUTURES: The Next Frontier investigates the emerging commercial human space flight market and the opportunities spaceports provide as catalysts for disruptive innovation in technology and mobility.
+AERIAL FUTURES: The Next Frontier investigated the emerging commercial human space flight market and the opportunities spaceports provide as catalysts for disruptive innovation in technology and mobility.
 Spaceports will kick-start a very different space transportation industry from the one we have today, enabling greater supply for humans and cargo to access space.
 This addition to the transportation industry, and the support of spacecraft and space stations, will add to the regional economy and encourage job growth.

 Expanding Houston’s reputation as Space City, USA, the Houston Airport System (HAS) was awarded a license from the Federal Aviation Administration (FAA) in 2015 to convert Ellington Airport into the 10th commercial spaceport in the United States – the Houston Spaceport.
 With the most urban-centered spaceport to date, HAS is on its way to becoming a cosmic aviation hub – an ecosystem of multimodal ports capable of handling conventional, supersonic and space planes.
 Unlike existing, isolated spaceports, Houston Spaceport will coexist with the existing urban fabric, making the city one of the most connected in the world.
 Additionally, this new spaceport has implications for real estate and urban development in its surrounding land.

 As the market for human space travel grows, spaceport operations will become a massive source of revenue.
-AERIAL FUTURES: The Next Frontier asks how commercial space operations and spaceports will promote economic generation and disrupt urban development impact in the 21st century.
+AERIAL FUTURES: The Next Frontier asked how commercial space operations and spaceports will promote economic generation and disrupt urban development impact in the 21st century.

 Agatha Kessler has worked as an executive in the worlds of finance and technology, building international businesses in emerging products with VISA and Hewlett-Packard.
 Energized by the intersection of technology, business and design, in 2007 she joined Fentress Architects as CEO and is currently their Chairman.
 She holds an MBA and has lived in many cities around the world.
 Kessler currently serves on a number of boards, including Chairman of AERIAL FUTURES, Opera Colorado and the Design Futures Council.
 With a keen interest in the future of air travel, Kessler co-founded AERIAL FUTURES at the same time as she started her pursuit of a PhD in Aviation at Embry- Riddle Aeronautical University.